 - Light the grill or preheat the oven to 350 degrees.

-- Oil a cast iron skillet with 1 tablespoon of olive oil.
+- Next, oil a cast iron skillet with 1 tablespoon of olive oil.
 The skillet pictured is approximately 8 inches.

-- Cut the Oaxaca cheese into 1″ cubes.
+- Then cut the Oaxaca cheese into 1″ cubes.
 Add half of the cubed cheese to the bottom of the skillet in an even layer.

 - Sprinkle the cubed cheese with AlbuKirky Seasonings Green Chile Rub.